Join Our Newsletter

 Growing Stewards: Fifth Graders Dive into Camp Astoria

-During their time at Astoria Park, students didn’t just learn about ecosystems – they actively contributed to them.
-Armed with gloves, shovels, and curiosity, they helped remove invasive plant species like mullein and houndstongue, protecting native habitats and supporting biodiversity.
-Along the way, they asked questions, made observations, and gained a deeper understanding of how ecosystems function – and how human actions can shape them.
+During their time at Camp Astoria, students didn’t just study ecosystems – they actively cared for them.
+Equipped with gloves, shovels (aka root slayers!), and plenty of curiosity, they removed invasive species like mullein and houndstongue, protecting native habitats and supporting biodiversity.

 “Overall, I think they’ve realized that community service and stewardship are important, help us feel connected, and can be fun!”